 The miso ramen at Gogyo is super popular.
 To give it that dark colour, the lard is made to be boiling hot and when the miso is added it ends up catching fire.
 The flames are then smothered by chicken broth.
 The noodles are firm and spongy and the broth, has just the right amount of thickness.
 It is an innovative twist to the classic ramen and one that has certainly worked for ramen lovers in the city.

 Address: 52-54 Albion St, Surry Hills NSW 2010

 Started by Ben Zhang and Takeshi Sekigawa back in 2009, Yasaka is a staple ramen stop.
 Rich ramen broth and silky soft noodles, their motto ‘no ramen, no life’ speaks volumes of their love for the dish.
 They also make their ramen on-site.
 Yasaka is popular for its tonkatsu ramen which comes in three sub-categories — miso, shoyu and shio.
 If you can handle a bit of spice, this one is a must-visit.

 Shop 8/33 Amelia St, Waterloo NSW 2017

-Ippudo brought Japan to the world through its food and we are forever grateful.
-Their most popular dish is the Shiromaru Motoaji which is a holistic meal of rich, brothy noodles, juicy shallots and woodear fungi, and a generous amount of chashu.
-Ippudo stays true to traditional flavours and condiments and manages to serve up a delicious and satisfying meal every time.
+Ippudo’s most popular dish is the Shiromaru Motoaji which is a holistic meal of rich, brothy noodles, juicy shallots and woodear fungi, and a generous amount of chashu.
+The Japanese chain stays true to traditional flavours and condiments and manages to serve up a delicious and satisfying meal every time.
 No wonder that its held several coveted titles in the food industry including ‘World’s Greatest Ramen King.’

 Address: Shop 5021/188 Pitt St, Sydney NSW 2000